postnl/woocommerce/readme.txt

 5. PostNL information on the order details page

 == Changelog ==

+= 4.4.0 (2022-01-03) =
+* Improvement: add option to disable insurance for shipments to Belgium

 = 4.3.3 (2021-06-02) =
 * Fix: email for printing evening delivery